 Aerial & Drone Photos During A Snowstorm

 A blanket of snow makes regular everyday scenes look so tranquil and peaceful.
 Imagine that from the air!
 If you have a drone or high access point in a building, taking aerial photos can be a unique way of capturing the storm.
 You can get some unique perspectives of fields, streets, parks, and bodies of water.
 For drone users, we suggest doing it after the storm has passed.
+If you need a refresher, be sure to review the places you are not allowed to drone.

 Ideas for Drone/Aerial Photos For Snowstorms: